kataus/jsynth/README.md

 ## Specs

-The functionality is somehow limited at the moment.
+The functionality is somehow limited at the moment and includes:

 ### Synthesizer